 Installation

-Install the Ours Privacy experiment runtime via the tag manager or a manual script tag.
+Install Ours Privacy experimentation through the Web SDK, Tag Manager, or a manual script tag plus explicit init.
 Supports SPA frameworks including React, Vue, and Next.js.

 Installation